Frequently Asked Questions

 Incoming guest lecturers sometimes want to book their own flights and be reimbursed.
 Will they also have to go through one of our travel agencies?

 Official visitors are not required by this policy to use the agencies.

 For faculty/staff/students with a limited travel allowance, if their ticket exceeds the allowance, the traveler will have to book through an agency & pay the booking fee.
 They will have to use a personal credit card through a travel agency.
 Will their out of pocket cost increase?

-All travelers can request an exception if they find a non-contract airfare that is $100 or more savings to the quote they receive from the agencies or find in Concur.
+All travelers can request an exception if they find a non-contract airfare that is lower cost with an alternate provider compared to that offered by the university travel agencies or found on Concur for the same itinerary.
 They will need to use the agencies or Concur if an exception does not apply.

 How do we handle flight changes after the travel has begun?
 Does the traveler have to contact the booking agency or can they work directly with the airline?
 If they work directly with the airline, can I reimburse them?

 Our agencies have after hours emergency service.
 But, if it is imperative that the traveler make the change with the airline directly they will be reimbursed by making note in the reimbursement document that the change was made while in travel status.